mbamara123/Susengine/README.md

 ## 🚀 Features
+🛠️ Interactive Modules – Demonstrations of sustainable engineering workflows.

+📊 Data Visualization – Graphical insights into energy/material efficiency.

+🌍 Sustainability Focus – Emphasis on eco-design, clean processes, and environmental stewardship.

+💻 Web-Based – Built with accessible tools for easy deployment and testing.

+📚 Documentation – Includes write-ups that connect theory with practice.

 - AI-based prediction of recyclability and degradation pathways.
 - Database of advanced materials with performance metrics.
 - Computational simulations linking structure → property → performance.